-As for Wi-Fi, the hotspot feature dual-band 2×2 Wi-Fi 5 specs.
-As a result, it can deliver up to 867 Mbps on the 5GHz band and up to 300 Mbps on the 2.4GHz band, simultaneously.
-By the way, you can’t use the two bands as two separate Wi-Fi networks, but you can turn either one off to save battery, or into a Guest network.
+As for Wi-Fi, the hotspot features dual-band 2×2 Wi-Fi 5 specs.
+As a result, it can simultaneously deliver up to 867 Mbps on the 5GHz band and up to 300 Mbps on the 2.4GHz band.
+By the way, you can’t use the two bands as two separate Wi-Fi networks, but you can turn either one off to save battery or into a Guest network.

 Sprint MiFi 8000: Responsive web user interface

-You can get to the web UI navigating a connected device’s browser to the hotspot’s default IP address (192.168.1.1), and enter the default password as shown on the screen.
-Now you’ll get to a quite impressive web interface that has a lot of settings and features to offer.
+You can get to the web UI by navigating a connected device’s browser to the hotspot’s default IP address (192.168.1.1) and enter the default password as shown on the screen.
+Now you’ll get to a quite impressive web interface with many settings and features to offer.

-Like the MiFi 8800L, the MiFi 8000 also has built-in GPS which allows users to view its location via the web interface.
+Like the MiFi 8800L, the MiFi 8000 also has built-in GPS, allowing users to view its location via the web interface.
 Also, with a software driver installed, a computer can get an accurate GPS location via the hotpot’s Wi-Fi.

 In all, despite the tiny physical size, the MiFi 8000 has more features and settings than many canned Wi-Fi systems, like the Nokia Beacon 1 or even the Google Wifi.

 But not all features are realistic.
-For example, supposedly, you can use the USB-C port to host a storage device to share files to connected clients.
+For example, supposedly, you can use the USB-C port to host a storage device to share files with connected clients.